Report: Russian social accounts sow election discord - again

 Four years after Russia-linked groups stoked divisions in the U.S. presidential election on social media platforms, a new report shows that Moscow's campaign hasn't let up and has become harder to detect.

 Since then, however, the Russians have grown better at imitating U.S. campaigns and political fan pages online, said Kim, who analyzed thousands of posts.
-She studied more than 5 million Facebook ads during the 2016 election, identifying Russia’s fingerprints on some of the messages through an ad-tracking app installed on volunteers' computers.
+She studied more than 5 million Facebook ads during the 2016 election, identifying Russia’s fingerprints on some of the messages through an ad-tracking app.
 Her review is co-published by the Brennan Center for Justice, a law and policy institute, where she is a scholar.

-The recent improvements make it harder for voters and social media platforms to identify the foreign interference, Kim said.
+The Russian improvements make it harder for voters and social media platforms to identify the foreign interference, Kim said.

 “For normal users, it is too subtle to discern the differences,” Kim said.
 “By mimicking domestic actors, with similar logos (and) similar names, they are trying to avoid verification.”